What are hyaluronan injections?

 - an infection in your knee or in the skin around your knee.

 How are they taken?

-Hyaluronan injections have very few side-effects, although some people have a slight allergic reaction, which causes temporary pain and swelling in their joint after the injection.
+Hyaluronan injections have very few side effects.
+However, some people may have pain, stiffness or swelling in their joint after the injection.
 There’s also a small risk of infection.
-If the injection is done in slightly the wrong place, it won’t damage your skin or muscle.

 If you notice any symptoms after the injection, tell the person treating you.